civilcode/acme-ex/guides/testing/factories.md

 * if the state implmementation changes, it can be refactored in once place
 * it avoids "magic strings" throughout the code base

+## Naming conventions

+The prefix (i.e. module) should be in the singular form which helps to make the factory name read better (very much like we do with table names).
+Since this will result in `benchmark_benchmark_security_factory` we can eliminate the duplication: `benchmark_security_factory`.